 It’s difficult to overemphasize the importance of in-person education for children of all ages, but especially for preschoolers and elementary-aged children.
 The decision to learn remotely or in-person is one that each family will need to make based on their own unique circumstances, and there’s no one-size-fits-all solution that will work equally well for everyone.

-At The Art Farm NYC, we couldn’t be more excited about our plans to resume in-person classes for kids starting in November.
+At The Art Farm NYC, we couldn’t be more excited about our in-person classes for kids.
 We have worked tirelessly to create an environment that’s safe for children and their families while ensuring that the value of our in-person instruction can still be delivered.

-If you aren’t sure if in-person classes are the right decision for your family at this time, we completely understand and invite you to learn more about our online options.
-We will be offering more in-person learning opportunities throughout 2021 and would love to see your child in the classroom whenever you and your family are ready to take that next step.
+If you aren’t sure if in-person classes are the right decision for your family at this time, we completely understand and invite you to learn more.
+We will be offering more in-person learning opportunities throughout 2021 and would love to see your child whenever you and your family are ready to take that next step.